-- Mr. Robbins is not considered independent because of his relationship with BCI.
-For details regarding BCI, see "General Information -(1) Voting Shares Outstanding and Principal Shareholders". - Mr. Robbins participated to all in-person meetings of the Board of Directors but was unable to attend the conference call for which the only item on the agenda was the approval of the management proxy circular of 2015. - No compensation is paid to directors who are not independent.
+(1) Mr. Robbins is not considered independent because of his relationship with BCI.
+For details regarding BCI, see "General Information - Voting Shares Outstanding and Principal Shareholders".

 Cease Trade Orders

 To the knowledge of the Company and based upon information provided by the proposed director nominees, none of the Company's proposed director nominees is, as at the date of this Circular, or has been, within the 10 years prior to the date of this Circular, a director, chief executive officer or chief financial officer of any company (including the Company) that, while such person was acting in that capacity (or after such person ceased to act in that capacity but resulting from an event that occurred while that person was acting in such capacity), was the subject of a cease trade order, an order similar to a cease trade order, or an order that denied the company access to any exemption under securities legislation, in each case, for a period of more than 30 consecutive days.